 Awhile back a friend of mine from my previous town connected me to a small company run by a friend of hers, who she had met after moving to Idaho in the last year.
 I love connections like this as you find things you wouldn’t normally come across.

-North Idaho Snackables is run by a family rather than a faceless corporation, providing easy to prep meals, freeze-dried fruit and of course…fun candy that is freeze-dried.
+North Idaho Snackables (Now known as Silver Hills Homestead) is run by a family rather than a faceless corporation, providing easy-to-prep meals, freeze-dried fruit, and, of course…fun candy that is freeze-dried.

 We tried out 3 items from them recently.
 The two meals retail for $11.00 and have very short ingredient lists.
 No fake meat, no odd proteins added.
 No TVP or Soy.
 It’s real food.